dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 ### Bytes and Larger Units

 Even if all information in a compuer is ultimately a sequence of bits, it's inconvenient to reason about and work with individual 0/1 values.
-All modern CPUs are designed to access and manipulate larger groups of bits.
+All CPUs are designed to access and manipulate larger groups of bits.

 The most important unit is the ***byte***, which is defined to be 8 bits.
 A single byte can encode 256 distinct values.
 Most CPUs and memories, as well as the memory model of the C programming language, treat a single byte as the basic unit of access.

 Interestingly, early computers had variable concepts of how large a byte should be, typically treating the size of a single text character as the basic unit of access.
-The industry didn't really standardize on the 8-bt byte until IBM introduced the very successsful System/360 mainframe in the 1960s.
+The industry didn't really standardize on the 8-bit byte until IBM introduced the very successsful System/360 mainframe in the 1960s.

 In C, the `char` data type represents a single 8-bit byte.
 We wil explore the relationship between bytes and text characters in a